LearnWeb3DAO/Local-Testing-Hardhat/README.md

 - Change the Chain ID to `31337`(this is the chainId for the local blockchain you are running) and then click `Save`
   ![](https://i.imgur.com/Dt6py3h.png)

-- Awesome now your MetaMask has a connection to your local blockchain, we should now add the accounts that hardhat gave to us
+- Awesome now your MetaMask has a connection to your local blockchain, we will now add the accounts that Hardhat gave to us
 - In the node terminal, you should see several accounts displayed.
 Let's grab one of those:

   ```Shell